 - Occupational Therapy Consultation

-We are also fortunate to have a pediatric occupational therapist on staff as a resource for parents and teachers.
+Our Occupational Therapist is a resource for parents and teachers.
 This is helpful for children with sensory motor challenges.
 For more information, view the Occupational Therapist page.

 - Social Skills Classes